 - Bay of Islands day tour from Auckland

-- Tips and practical information on Auckland day trips
+- Tips and practical information on taking day trips from Auckland

 - Which of these day trips from Auckland do you think you will try?